 The Environmental Health program at Public Health - Muskegon County is seeking to repeal the Muskegon County Sanitary Regulations of 1984 and to replace them with the Muskegon County Environmental Health Regulations of 2014 in order to address oversights and better align the regulations with more recent State of Michigan criteria.
 For more details, click here.

-This year's flu season is underway.
 We receive weekly reports of how many children are out sick from school or daycare with flu-like illness as well as reports of confirmed cases of flu.
-If you haven't received a flu vaccination yet, there is plenty of vaccine available this year and still plenty of time.
-Visit your doctor's office, a participating pharmacy or call our office at 724-1220.
+If you haven't received a flu vaccination yet, vaccine is still available.
+Visit your doctor's office, pharmacy or call our office at 724-1220.

 Take the Stairs